Home

 What's in a name

-Some scholars say that Bast -and later Bastet- means female devourer and goddess of the ointment jar.
-Not surprisingly, to Ancient Egyptians Bast was also the goddess of ointment and perfumes.
+Some scholars say that Bast - and later Bastet - means female devourer and goddess of the ointment jar.
+Not surprisingly, to Ancient Egyptians Bast was also the goddess of balm and perfumes.
 Incidentally, Bast was regarded as the consort of Anubis, the god of embalming.

 Being a solar goddess, Bast was also known as The Lady of the Flame and The Eye of Ra.
 She was also referred to as The Lady of the East.